NicolasBravi01/RT1_assignment2/README.md

   - `go_to_point_service.py `: Service node that makes the robot go straight to the goal position.

 ### `action_client.py`
-This node is an action client and it allows the user to set a new goal to reach or cancel the current one through console inputs.
-Before doing any action, the user has to type a command to specify what he wants to do, if he types `c` the goal is go to be cancelled, if he types anything else, he can proceed to set the new position goal through the coordinates `x,y` which must be in the interval `[-10, 10]`.
+This node is an action client and it allows the user to set a new goal to reach or cancel the current one through console input.
+Before doing any action, the user has to type a command in order to continue and do something, if he types `c` the goal is go to be cancelled, if he types anything else, he can proceed to set the new position goal through the coordinates `x,y` which must be in the interval `[-10, 10]`.
 To cancel the goal, it is necessary that the robot has not reached it yet.
-The other task of this node is to publish the robot position and velocity as a custom message, it does it through the publisher called `/status` and the callback function of the subscriber `/odom` gets those information.
+The other task of this node is to publish the robot position and velocity as a custom message.
+With the callback function of the subscriber `/odom` it is possible to get those information and we publish them through the publisher called `/status`.
 Below it is possible to see the Flowchart:

+FLOWWWWWWWW

 ### `last_target.py`
+This node is a service node that returns the coordinates of the last target sent by the user through the `action_client.py`.
+It was possible with the service `/last_input` defined in the folder `srv`.
+With the callback functions of this service we get the value of the parameters `des_pos_x` and `des_pos_y`.
+They represent the last goal set by the user and we return them as the response of the service request `/last_input`.
+It is possible to call this service with the command:

+`rosservice call /last_input`

 ### `dis_avg.py`
+Also this node is a service node, it has the purpose to calculate the distance of the robot from the target and the robot's average speed along x-axis (linear) and z-axis (angular).
+We use the custom message `/status` defined in the `action_client.py` node.
+This time it is used as a subscriber and it is possible to get information about the current position `x, y` and velocity `v_x, v_z` throgh its callback function.
+In order to calculate the average, the velocities are saved in a list of the dimension of the param `window_size` specified in the `assigment1.launch` file (now set as 10) and when the number of elements in the list reach that limit, we remove the oldest value added.

+The other callback function refers to the service `/dist_avg` in which we calculate the distance from the robot to the goal, knowing the target and current robot position, and the average of the speed along x-axis and z-axis.
+We return them as the response of the service request `/dist_avg`.
+It is possible to call this service with the command:

+`rosservice call /dist_avg`